VisualSearch-GmbH/Shopware6-RecommendSimilarProducts/README.md

 * `*/5 * * * * php /var/www/html/shopware/bin/console messenger:consume --time-limit=295`

 ##### 2. Enable the automatic computation of recommendations
-Check the "Enabled" box in the plugin config.
+Check the "Automatic Updates Enabled" box in the plugin config.

 ## Manual Computation of Recommendations